 Postpartum preeclampsia is a rare condition that occurs when a woman has high blood pressure and excess protein in her urine soon after childbirth.

 Most cases of postpartum preeclampsia develop within 48 hours of childbirth.
-However, postpartum preeclampsia sometimes develops up to four to six weeks after childbirth.
+However, postpartum preeclampsia sometimes develops up to six weeks after childbirth.
 This is known as late postpartum preeclampsia.

 Postpartum preeclampsia requires prompt treatment.
 Left untreated, postpartum preeclampsia can result in seizures and other serious complications.

 Preeclampsia is a similar condition that develops during pregnancy and typically resolves with the birth of the baby.

 Postpartum preeclampsia can be difficult to detect on your own.
 Many women who experience postpartum preeclampsia show no signs or symptoms during pregnancy.
 Also, you might not suspect that anything is wrong when you're focused on recovering after childbirth and caring for a newborn.

 Signs and symptoms of postpartum preeclampsia — which are typically similar to those of preeclampsia that occurs during pregnancy — might include:

 - High blood pressure (hypertension) — 140/90 millimeters of mercury (mm Hg) or greater

 - Excess protein in your urine (proteinuria)